Raamprathap/DeepSeek-PDF-Assistant/README.md

   ```
   Best for heavy computational tasks requiring superior reasoning.

+> [!TIP]
-> **Pro Tip:** Choose a model variant based on your system's RAM and performance requirements.
+> Choose a model variant based on your system's RAM and performance requirements.

 ---